Trree/CppCoreGuidelines/c-classes-and-class-hierarchies.md

 **See also**: [Discussion](#Sd-order)

-### <a name="Rc-in-class-initializer"></a>C.48: Prefer in-class initializers to member initializers in constructors for constant initializers
+### <span id="Rc-in-class-initializer"></span>C.48: Prefer in-class initializers to member initializers in constructors for constant initializers

 ##### Reason